 And so, we made a full circle with the antique myth of ferryman Charon, and with the account of the Greek scholar Procopius.
 A liaison-concept stemming from the dawn of humanity, although moderated into many different variations through time.

-Note 3 - The Fallward boat burial is quite exceptional.
+Note 2 - The Fallward boat burial is quite exceptional.
 It is dated between AD 300-450, and was part of a greater grave field of about 200 burials.
 This boat burial contained also Roman military equipment and distinctive wooden grave gifts.
 One of the wooden objects was a footstool with runes carved in it.
 The inscription ᚲᛋᚨᛗᛖᛚᛚᚨ ᛚᚷᚢᛋᚲᚨᚦI reads skamella lguskaþi.
 The word skamella is to be read as scamella which is Latin for footstool.
 The word lguskaþi is probably a first name, whether to be read as Alguskaþi or as Laguskaþi.
 (Looijenga 2003).
 Another explanation of the part lguskaþi might be 'stag scathing' or deer hunting (Roost 2021).

 The ornamentation of the belt buckle, also one of the grave gifts, compared with other grave gifts found in Abbeville, France and Oxford, England, points to cultural contacts along the southern North Sea coast and on both sides of the English Channel.
 The buried person was probably a veteran of the Roman army (Looijenga 2003).
-Read also our post Frisian mercenaries in the Roman army to get a picture of these Germanic-Celtic mercenaries in the Roman army.
+Read also our blog post Frisian mercenaries in the Roman army to get a picture of these Germanic-Celtic mercenaries in the Roman army.

-Note 4 - Map of boat burials:
+Note 3 - Map of boat burials:

 Suggested music